nullstack/nullstack/README.md

 <img src='https://raw.githubusercontent.com/nullstack/nullstack/master/nullstack.png' height='60' alt='Nullstack'>

-# Nullstack
+Fullstack components for one man armies.

-Fullstack components for one man armies. a.k.a the framework that solves my daily problem and maybe yours.
+a.k.a the framework that solves my daily problem and maybe yours.

 ## Getting Started

-You can clone the minimal template with the commands bellow:
+Replace PROJECT_NAME with your project name to clone the minimal template with the commands bellow:

 ```sh
 git clone https://github.com/nullstack/nullstack-create-app.git PROJECT_NAME
 git remote rm origin
 ```

-Install the dependencies and start the application
+Install the dependencies and start the application:

 ```sh
 npm install